Wondering how to write a memoir agents love? Here are some tips that may help you.

 But you are the writer and have the final say when you write about your life.

-I hope these tips about how to write a memoir will help you on your journey to becoming a published author.
+I hope these tips on how to write a memoir will help you on your journey to becoming a published author.